 Sure, it’s easier to photograph the action.
 But those piling chips are very hard on your cutter’s life and can even lead to breakage.

-You’re much more likely to experience built-up edge (BUE) where chips weld onto the cutter if the cutter must recut the same chips over and over again.
-If there is insufficient chip clearing in your machining operation, you may use up all the chip clearance your cutter has available.
-The already cut chips have to compete with newly cut chips, which can lead to cutter breakage.
+If the cutter must recut the same chips over and over again, you’re much more likely to experience built-up edge (BUE).
+BUE is where chips weld onto the cutter.
+It's possible to use up all the chip clearance your cutter has available.
+The older chips have to compete with freshly cut chips, which can lead to cutter breakage.

 At the very least, it means you can’t cut as fast.